NikolaiRadke/Noko/mp3/VoiceSet_111/README.md

 | 081-110 | Time based events        |
 | 111     | Birthday song            |

-011-110 has been spoken by my fellow actor [Carsten Caniglia](http://www.carstencaniglia.com).
+011-110 have been spoken by my fellow actor [Carsten Caniglia](http://www.carstencaniglia.com).
 Why?
 He has done a great job - moreover I don't want to listen to my own voice every day, especially when development takes more than a year!
 (Ian said I sound really weird in real life.
 Thanks, mate.)

 ### Your own voice set